Ensis ensis: Distribution

 E. ensis occurs off the coasts of northwest Europe, from the Baltic Sea and Norway to the Atlantic coast of Spain and Portugal.
-It is common around the coasts of Britain.
+It is common around the coasts of Great Britain and Ireland.

 Biology

 Ensis ensis burrows into clean or silty sand on the seabed in the neritic zone and the low intertidal zone.
 When covered with water this bivalve remains close to the surface but when disturbed or when the substrate is exposed it descends to half a metre below the surface.
 It can tunnel with great rapidity.
 It has two short siphons that normally extend up to the surface of the sand.
 It draws in water through one siphon and expels it through the other.
 By this means it both respires and extracts food particles from the water at the same time.
 At low tide, a keyhole-shaped depression in the sand is often the only visible sign that the bivalve is present.

 Ensis ensis becomes mature at about three years old and may live for ten.
 Reproduction takes place in the spring and the larvae are pelagic and form part of the zooplankton.
 After about a month they settle out and burrow into the substrate.